richchapler/AzureSolutionsDocumentation/docs/Data_Governance_PurviewAlationBridge.md

 }
 ```

-The resulting `{name}` value will be used in the Alation, CREATE DATA SOURCE request.
+The resulting `{name}` value will be used in the Alation, Create Data Source section.

+#### Alation, Create Data Source

+_Note: It appears that the Alation "Create Datasource" API request does not seem to work for customdb (questions pending with Support), so using the Alation UI for this action_

 LOREM IPSUM